avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### `L1ValidatorWeightMessage`

-The P-Chain can consume a `L1ValidatorWeightMessage` through a `SetL1ValidatorWeightTx` to update the weight of an existing validator.
-The P-Chain can also produce a `L1ValidatorWeightMessage` for consumers to verify that the validator weight update has been effectuated.
+The P-Chain can consume an `L1ValidatorWeightMessage` through a `SetL1ValidatorWeightTx` to update the weight of an existing validator.
+The P-Chain can also produce an `L1ValidatorWeightMessage` for consumers to verify that the validator weight update has been effectuated.

 The `L1ValidatorWeightMessage` is specified as an `AddressedCall` with the following payload.
 When sent from the P-Chain, the `sourceChainID` is set to the P-Chain ID, and the `sourceAddress` is set to an empty byte array.